olml89/odata-parser/README.md

-If the query string is not lexically valid (for example, it contains unknown keywords), a `LexerException` will be thrown.
+If the query string is not lexically valid (for example, it contains unknown keywords), a `LexerException` will be thrown:
+- `CharOutOfBoundsException`
+- `InvalidTokenException`
+- `UnterminatedStringException`

-If the tokens for the query are valid, but they represent a syntactically invalid AST, an exception derived from `ParserException` will be thrown.
+If the tokens for the query are valid, but they represent a syntactically invalid AST, an exception derived from `ParserException` will be thrown:

-For example, if an expression is incomplete or there's a mismatch in parentheses, a `UnexpectedTokenException` will be thrown.
-If there's an invocation of a function with a mismatching number of arguments, an `ArgumentCountError` will be thrown.
-If a literal operand cannot be correctly parsed into the type its token represents, a `CastingException` will be thrown.
+- `ArgumentCountException`
+- `CastingException`
+- `LiteralTypeException`
+- `NodeTypeException`
+- `TokenOutOfBoundsException`
+- `UnexpectedTokenException`
+- `ValueTypeException`

+If the AST is syntactically valid, but a semantic error is found when processing it, a `SemanticException` will be thrown:
+- `InvalidAstException`
+- `InvalidRegExpException`
+- `UnknownPropertyException`

 ## Coverage of the OData 4.0 protocol